microsoft/TypeScript-Website/packages/playground-handbook/copy/en/URL Structure.md

 - `#code/PRAz3dDc3...` - A base64 and zipped version of the code which should live in the editor
 - `#src/The%20code...` - URLEncoded way to have the code for the editor (used for backwards-compatibility with older URLs)
 - `#example/generic-functions` - Grab the code from a Playground example with the id generic-functions
+- `#handbook-2` - The Playground handbook with the page numbner
 - `#gist/92cf0a3...` - The ID of a public GitHub gist, the playground will either render a docset of markdown and TS/JS files or grab the contents of just one file and show it.
 Given the support for multi-file pages, you can append `-[n]` to access the nth file (taking into account 0 indexing) - so `/play/#gist/303ebff59a6fc37f88c86e86dbdeb0e8-3` will open the 4th page by default.

 Or to trigger some action in the Playground UI by default: